geshan/geshan.github.com/posts/2022-07-23-javascript-return-multiple-values.md

 ---
 layout: post
-title: JavaScript: Return multiple values from a function call with code examples
+title: "JavaScript: Return multiple values from a function call with code examples"
 date: 2022-07-23T22:52:35.000+11:00
 comments: true
 tags:
 - Javascript
 - Software Engineering
 cover: "/images/javascript-return-multiple-values/01javascript-return-multiple-values.jpg"
-pagetitle: JavaScript: Return multiple values from a function call with code examples
+pagetitle: "JavaScript: Return multiple values from a function call with code examples"
-description: Find out how I run one of the world's top 370K website for free.
-Quick answer Cloudflare free plan, full details in the post.
+description: Learn how to return multiple values from a function in JavaScript using an array and an object in this tutorial.
 keywords: run world's top website for free, top website free

 ---